What’s new in GraphAware Hume 2.10: Commenting, data distribution, a new documentation portal and much more!

 • Multi-Resource improvements: Nodes and Relationships IDs are now aware of the resource they come from.
 This means there is no clash when two nodes with the same ID coming from a different graph database are displayed simultaneously on the canvas.

-• Geospatial and Temporal Analysis as well as Grouping has been further improved and is now no longer experimental but generally available.
+• Geospatial and Temporal Analysis, as well as Grouping has been further improved and are now no longer experimental but generally available.

 • An automatic layout can now be applied to workflows in Orchestra.